Tunneling nanotube

-A tunneling nanotube (TNT) or membrane nanotube is a term that has been applied to protrusions that extend from the plasma membrane which enable different animal cells to touch over long distances, sometimes over 100 μm between T cells.
-Two types of structures have been called nanotubes.
-The first type are less than 0.7 micrometers in diameter, contain actin and carry portions of plasma membrane between cells in both directions.
-The second type are larger (>0.7 μm), contain both actin and microtubules, and can carry components of the cytoplasm such as vesicles and organelles between cells, including whole mitochondria.
-The diameter of TNTs ranges from 50 to 200 nm and they can reach lengths of several cell diameters.
-These structures may be involved in cell-to-cell communication, transfer of nucleic acids such as mRNA and miRNA between cells in culture or in a tissue, and the spread of pathogens or toxins such as HIV and prions.
-TNTs have observed lifetimes ranging from a few minutes up to several hours, and several proteins have been implicated in their formation or inhibition.
+A tunneling nanotube (TNT) or membrane nanotube is a term that has been applied to cytoskeletal protrusions that extend from the plasma membrane which enable different animal cells to connect over long distances, sometimes over 100 μm between certain types of cells.
+Tunneling nanotubes that are less than 0.7 micrometers in diameter, have an actin structure and carry portions of plasma membrane between cells in both directions.
+Larger TNTs (>0.7 μm) contain an actin structure with microtubules and/or intermediate filaments, and can carry components such as vesicles and organelles between cells, including whole mitochondria.
+The diameter of TNTs ranges from 0.05 μm to 1.5 μm and they can reach lengths of several cell diameters.
+There have been two types of observed TNTs: open ended and closed ended.
+Open ended TNTs connect the cytoplasm of two cells.
+Closed ended TNTs do not have continuous cytoplasm as there is a gap junction cap that only allows small molecules and ions to flow between cells.
+These structures have shown involvement in cell-to-cell communication, transfer of nucleic acids such as mRNA and miRNA between cells in culture or in a tissue, and the spread of pathogens or toxins such as HIV and prions.
+TNTs have observed lifetimes ranging from a few minutes up to several hours, and several proteins have been implicated in their formation and inhibition, including many that interact with Arp2/3.

 History

 Membrane nanotubes were first described in a 1999 Cell article examining the development of Drosophila melanogaster wing imaginal discs.
-More recently, a Science article published in 2004 described structures that connected various types of immune cells together, as well as connections between cells in tissue culture.
+More recently, a Science article published in 2004 described structures that connected PC12 cells together, as well as other types of cell cultures.
+This study coined the term "tunneling nanotubes" and also showed that nanotube formation between cells is correlated with both membrane and organelle transfer.
 Since these publications, more TNT-like structures have been recorded, containing varying levels of F-actin, microtubules and other components, but remaining relatively homogenous in terms of composition.

 Formation

 Several mechanisms may be involved in nanotube formation.
 These include molecular controls as well as cell-to-cell interactions.

 Two primary mechanisms for TNT formation have been proposed.
 The first involves cytoplasmic protrusions extending from one cell to another, where they fuse with the membrane of the target cell.
-The other is that, as two previously connected cells move away from one another, TNTs remain as bridges between the two cells.
+The other mechanism occurs when two previously connected cells move away from one another, and TNTs remain as bridges between the two cells.